Larisa19/wgs-safety-project/README.md

 ## Risk Gene Detection (AMR / Virulence) with Galaxy

-After genome annotation with Prokka, the annotated genome in GenBank file (.gbk) was used in [Galaxy](https://usegalaxy.org/) for detection of antimicrobial resistance (AMR) and virulence genes.
+After genome annotation with Prokka, the annotated genome in GenBank format (.gbk) was used in [Galaxy](https://usegalaxy.org/) for detection of antimicrobial resistance (AMR) and virulence genes.

 **Input:**
 - `results/prokka/strain_annotation.gbk` (annotated genome)